+Imagine a world without the internet!
 Seriously, who remembers what life was like before the internet?
-Nowadays it's as essential as heating, water, and electricity.
-It has become a utility in every sense of the word.
-And as a liveaboard
+Nowadays, it's as essential as heat, water and electricity.
+It's become a utility in every sense of the word.

-, getting internet is just about impossible, right?
+So, for a liveaboard boater, getting internet is just about impossible, right?
 Wrong!
 There are some fantastic gadgets available that make super-fast internet on your boat possible.
 But you need to set expectations and know you and your boat's limitations.

 Living with Limited Data Allowance

-If you want 4G cellular internet access, you have to accept the data is finite.
-Unlike home broadband deals where you pay a fixed amount, you can use all the data you want (within the rules of fair usage of course), with cellular Wi-Fi, blocks of data often get sold in packages of 2GB, 4GB, 8GB, 15GB, 20GB, and so on, upwards to 50GB and above.
+If you want 4G cellular internet access, you'll have to accept that data is finite.
+With home broadband deals, where you pay a fixed amount, you can use all the data you want (within the rules of fair usage, of course).
+But with cellular Wi-Fi, blocks of data often get sold in packages of 2GB, 4GB, 8GB, 15GB, 20GB and so on, upwards to 50GB and above.

 Because I like to watch Netflix and Amazon Prime, I also bought a video pass giving me unlimited data streaming access.
 If I could give one useful tip, add the video pass.
 It's fantastic because it doesn't use any of the 50GB data in my package.

 How Much Data Allowance Do You Need?

 The amount of data you need often depends on the usage and types of usage.
-But there are ways to break down each activity into bite size chunks of data.
+There are ways to break down each activity into bite-size chunks of data.

 - Visiting 5,000 basic web pages = 500MB

 - Streaming a Standard Definition movie = 2GB of data

 - Streaming a movie in High Definition = 4GB of data

 - Downloading one music album = 80MB of data

 So, you can see from the list above, how and what you use the internet for will determine how much data you'll need.